Pancreatic Cancer Stages

 - Tis: Carcinoma in situ, which means that the tumor is confined to the top layers of the pancreatic duct cells.

-- T1: The diameter of the cancer is 2 centimeters (or less).
+- T1: The cancer’s greatest dimension is 2 centimeters (or less).
 The cancer has not grown outside the pancreas.

-- T2: The diameter of the cancer is larger than 2 centimeters.
-The cancer has not grown outside the pancreas
+- T3: The cancer’s greatest dimension is larger than 4 centimeters.
+The cancer has not grown outside the pancreas.

-- T4: The cancer has grown beyond the pancreas and into nearby large blood vessels or nerves.
+- T4: Regardless of size, the cancer has grown beyond the pancreas and into nearby large blood vessels, including the celiac axis, the superior mesenteric artery and/or the common hepatic artery.

-- N categories indicate whether cancer has spread to regional (nearby) lymph nodes.
+N categories indicate whether the cancer has spread to nearby lymph nodes:

-- NX: Regional lymph nodes cannot be assessed.
+- NX: Nearby lymph nodes cannot be assessed.

-- N0: The cancer has not spread to regional lymph nodes.
+- N0: The cancer has not spread to nearby lymph nodes.

-- N1: The cancer has spread to regional lymph nodes.
+- N1: The cancer has spread to one to three nearby lymph nodes.

-- M0: The disease has not spread to distant organs or distant lymph nodes.
+- M0: The cancer has not spread to other organs or distant lymph nodes.

-- M1: The cancer has spread to distant organs or distant lymph nodes.
+- M1: The cancer has spread to other organs or distant lymph nodes.
 Pancreatic cancer most frequently spreads to the liver, lungs and the peritoneum (the lining of the abdominal cavity).

 Our Approach to Pancreatic Cancer